linz/linz-positionzpp-server/conf/report_templates/Readme.txt

     These represent the formal error calculated for the final coordinates.
 As noted above these are likely to be optimistic.
-The XYZ covariances represent the covariances of the geocentrix XYZ coordinates.
+The XYZ covariances represent the covariances of the geocentric XYZ coordinates.
 The ENU errors are the standard errors of the east, north, and up component determined from the covariance.